camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 * The `production.yml` configuration is intended to provide the recommended properties according to the [Security Instructions]({{< ref "/user-guide/security.md" >}}).
   When using Camunda Platform Run in a production environment, make sure to base your custom configuration on this one and carefully read through the security instructions.

 By default, Run launches with the `default.yml` configuration.
-To enable the `production.yml` configuration, execute the start script, through a command-line interface, with the `--production` property.
+To enable the `production.yml` configuration, execute the start script with the `--production` property.
-Using `--production` disables Swagger UI.
-It can be enabled by explicitly passing `--swaggerui`, however, it is not recommended to use Swagger UI in production.
+Using `--production` disables Swagger UI and the example application.
+They can be enabled by explicitly passing `--swaggerui` and `--example` to the start script.
+However, we do not recommended to use Swagger UI and the exmaple application in production.

 ## Connect to a Database